emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 My mom started learning German recently and this was a big problem for her.
 So I sat down and tried to think through the comprehensible input tricks that I figured out by accident when I was a total beginner.

 You have to be a little creative, but there's no witchcraft to using input to learn German as a total newbie.
-If you're struggling,[ **I wrote up 11 tips to help beginners learn with comprehensible input from the start**](https://monoglotanxiety.ck.page/11-tips-for-beginners) based on my experience.
+If you're struggling, I wrote up **<a href="https://monoglotanxiety.ck.page/11-tips-for-beginners" target="_blank">11 tips to help beginners learn with comprehensible input from the start</a>** based on my experience.
 Just follow the link to get the tips sheet for free.

 And if you're looking to discover new, _authentic_ (not for learners!)
-German media to use for comprehensible input, I'll plug my recommendations newsletter again: I write a little [newsletter with a fresh German media recommendation every week](https://monoglotanxiety.ck.page/germanrecs).
+German media to use for comprehensible input, I'll plug my recommendations newsletter again: I write a little <a href="https://monoglotanxiety.ck.page/germanrecs" target="_blank">newsletter with a fresh German media recommendation every week</a>.
 It's also free!

 ## I self-studied German to B1 before speaking for the first time